zenonux/vscode-oss-sync/README.md

    move files into `ossSyncAssets`

-3. use the entry in the context menu to sync
+3. use the entry in the context menu to upload file or folder

-   right-click `ossSyncAssets`,run OssSync: Local -> Remote
+   right-click `ossSyncAssets`,run OssSync: uploadFolder